maxsdw/vRap-js/README.md

 * sendRecord()
 * deleteRecord()

-This is very useful if we want to automatically refresh/update the UI on data changes, the refresh method receives be executed with four arguments:
+This is very useful if we want to automatically refresh/update the UI on data changes, the refresh method receives four arguments:

 * data: The updated data delivered by the server.
 * action: The actions that was executed: create, read, update or delete.